 For electives, students meet once a week or as scheduled by the lecturer in a small seminar class where the emphasis is on class participation and independent study.
 NB.
-Elective seminars will be face-to-face this year.
+Elective seminars are in-person.
 The precise structure of the elective will vary, and you will be given information on the specific teaching format and written requirements of your elective once it commences.
 There are no examinations on the elective papers.
 NB.
 Elective seminar attendance is a DP requirement.
 Your lecturer will explain about specific attendance and assessment requirements.